qdiv.plot.ordination_plots module

 - Returns:

-ax (matplotlib.axes.Axes) – The matplotlib Axes object for the ordination.
+ax (matplotlib.axes.Axes) – Axes object.

 - Return type: